Swader/calendarCalc/README.md

-# This is the repo for the demo of a SitePoint article.
+This is the repo for the demo of a [SitePoint article](http://www.sitepoint.com/php-job-interview-task-day-week-calculation).

-Full description coming soon.